Information about the Cygna network

-After 12 successful meetings, we decided to relaunch the network with a new name (CYGNA) and an official logo.
-Both the name and logo were chosen through a collaborative process involving all members, who have now started to call themselves swans.
-The name CYGNA appealed to members for its Latin origins and its slight mysteriousness.
+Our name and logo (visible as a pin on our jackets in the pictures and video below) were chosen through a collaborative process involving all members, who now call themselves swans.
+The name CYGNA appealed to members for its Greek origins and its slight mysteriousness.
 The connotations and imagery elicited by the word swan were also seen as clear positives:

-- the traditional symbol of beauty and grace in ancient Greece, which, combined with the Latin name, provides us with strong academic roots
+- the traditional symbol of beauty and grace in ancient Greece, which, combined with the Greek name, provides us with strong academic roots

 - serene and calm on the outside, but madly paddling under the water, just like most academics these days